 In the wake of the COVID-19 pandemic, Zendesk employees pivoted from in-person to virtual volunteering, responding in real time to the needs of community partners around the world and giving more than 370 hours toward COVID-19-related aid.

-Globally, employees mobilized to translate essential COVID-19 news into the languages spoken in their regions.
-Organizing via a new #volunteer-translate Slack channel, 127 employees in London, Manila, Montpellier, San Francisco, Dublin, Krakow, and Madison translated critical information for nonprofits, healthcare facilities, and homebound senior citizens.
+Globally, employees mobilised to translate essential COVID-19 news into the languages spoken in their regions.
+Organizing via a new #volunteer-translate Slack channel, 127 employees in London, Manila, Montpellier, San Francisco, Dublin, Krakow, and Madison translated critical information for nonprofits, healthcare facilities and homebound senior citizens.
 The Zendesk team in Manila even helped the Philippines Department of Health disseminate pandemic guidelines throughout the entire country.

 Sharing our products

-Through giving away Zendesk products — and skilled employees to help implement them — Tech for Good allows nonprofits to maximize their helpfulness.
-Using our software, community organizations are better able to track volunteers and donations, release emergency response resources, and give clients personalized help.
+Through giving away Zendesk products — and skilled employees to help implement them — Tech for Good allows nonprofits to maximise their helpfulness.
+Using our software, community organizations are better able to track volunteers and donations, release emergency response resources and give clients personalised help.

 Tech for Good stories